aleph2c/miros/doc/zero_to_one.rst

 Zero To One
 ===========
-This is not a 5 minute blog read.
-If you want to learn how statecharts work, this is your one stop shop, it will take you from 0 to 1, but it will require you to focus and actually work through an :ref:`example <zero-to-one-a-simple-example>`.
+This is not a 5-minute blog read.
+But, if you want to learn how statecharts work, this is your one-stop shop, it will take you from 0 to 1.

-But before I show you the :ref:`example <zero-to-one-a-simple-example>`, I'll show how a miros statecharts work, without using technical-language.
-To do this, I'll tell you a story about some characters interacting in a little universe.
-Then I'll show you how to make a reactive toaster oven.

-The story will have some pictures, which I have created using a UML drawing tool.
-The images are intended to get someone who hasn't seen UML before, comfortable looking at statecharts drawn this way.
-These pictures will act as a bridge between the story and how to program a statechart.
-(If an image is too small in your browser, click on it to open it as a full-sized pdf.)

-If you find the story is confusing, don't worry, a concrete and straightforward statechart :ref:`example <zero-to-one-a-simple-example>` will follow it.
-With each reading, the statechart mechanics should become more clear for you.
+First, I'll try to explain the statechart concepts, pictures and mechanics using a story.
+At the end of the story I'll describe how the story's stage, characters and theme map back onto the things you need to know to be a statechart designer.
+Don't worry if you are a little bit confused after reading the story; if a few things stick, great, proceed into the example, then re-read the story once you have written your first couple of statecharts.

+Secondly, we will work through an example together.
+The example will be broken up into a set of iterations and each iteration will be broken into 4 parts:

+* `spec`, what are we trying to build and how do we know when we are done.
+* `design`, a picture, as a formal description of the thing we are trying to build
+* `code`, the code required to manifest the design
+* `proof`, proof that our code is actually matching our design
+* `questions`, a list of questions and answers

+Each iteration is heavily linked so that you can quickly bounce around in its documentation.

 .. admonition:: Scott Volk: 2018-09-09